A Starter Guide - Color Theory For Web Designers

 I have written this article to give you a quick and easy to follow starter guide to color theory for web designers.

-I’ll be covering some common terms associated with color theory in addition to examples of websites that utilize different colors to portray different meanings.
+I’ll be covering some common terms associated with color theory in addition to examples of websites that utilize different colours to portray different meanings.

 The color wheel, also known as the color circle, is an arrangement of colors based on their hues.